henri/spb/README.md

 spb --help | less -S -p "Configuration File"
 ```

 SPB (Start Private Browser) was initially developed to only support and work with Brave.
-Because Brave is based on Chromium it was not a big ask to include add support for some other Chromium based browsers.
-Mozzila FireFox is also a popular browser and it seemed like a good idea to add experimenal support for FireFox.
-In addition, support for some specific FireFox forks have been added.
-At present SPB currently includes multi-browser support for PaleMoon and Zen.
+Because Brave is based on Chromium it was not a big ask to include support for many other Chromium based browsers.
+Mozzila FireFox is also a popular browser and as such more recent versions of SPB add experimenal support for FireFox.
+In addition, support for specific FireFox forks have also been added to SPB.
+At present SPB includes multi-browser support for PaleMoon and Zen (both forks of FireFox).

 Please note, that not all Chromium and FireFox based browsers are officially supported by SPB.
 Many broswers have significant variations from their upstream projects and in some cases it makes it impossible or difficult to get them working correctly with SPB.
 If you are a developer, then patches and pull requests are welcome if your faviorte browser is not yet supported and you would like to see support in an official SPB release.
-If you are not ready to make the changes yourself, then raise an issue or start a discussion.
+If you are not ready to make the changes yourself, then open an issue or start a discussion.

 ### :rocket: Contributing to the project